Can Chickens Eat Eggs and How To Stop Them?

 A chicken will develop this habit for various reasons.

 When a chicken has low levels of calcium, then it may start eating eggs.
-Calcium deficiencies will make your chicken seek a suppliant diet of eggshells.
+Calcium deficiency can lead to weak eggshells and may increase the likelihood of egg eating.

 Chickens can also eat eggs due to accidental discovery; this happens if your coop is crowded, and the chicken can break the egg easily.